Frequently Asked Questions

 How long is the program?

 - PREP@UCD is designed and intended to be a one-year program.
-In individual cases, a second year might be possible if the mentor, PREP@UCD PI, and scholar all agree that an extension would serve a useful purpose.
+In (rare) individual cases, a second year might be possible if the mentor, PREP@UCD director, and scholar all agree that an extension would serve a useful purpose.

 Structure